Data Flow Diagrams

 It is advisable to inform yourself about the elements and possible links before using DFDs.

-An (external) entity is a human being, a system or subsystem.
+An (external) entity is a human being, a system, or a subsystem.
 It represents a source or a sink of data (data source, data sink).
 An entity is always external to the process or system of interest.

 A process describes a business activity or function that manipulates data.